 - Rotate your head down to get into Hand-Lead Nose Down.

-- Start the recovery forward with your top arm, leading with the elbow, as you practised in Zipper Switch.
+- Start the recovery forward with your top arm, leading with the elbow, as you practiced in Zipper Switch.
 Your recovering hand should hover closely above the water surface.

 - As your hand passes your head, swipe your thumb (or the inner side of your hand) across the side of your head at the temple.